Mychal Threets: Early life and education

+Career

-The library where he worked as a children's librarian, Fairfield Civic Center Library, a branch of the Solano County Library in Solano County, California, is the same library he grew up patronizing.
-In 2013, Threets began working there at age 23, shelving books, and worked his way to becoming supervising librarian of his branch in January 2023.
+The library where Threets worked as a children's librarian, Fairfield Civic Center Library, a branch of the Solano County Library in Solano County, California, is the same library he grew up patronizing.
+In 2013, he began working there at age 23, shelving books, and worked his way to becoming supervising librarian of his branch in January 2023.

 In February 2024, Threets announced he would be partnering with PBS as their resident librarian to produce a social media series focusing on literacy.
 Shortly thereafter, he resigned from the Fairfield Library to focus on his mental health.

-On May 10th 2025, Threets headlined an event organized by California’s Live Beyond campaign in Lincoln Public Library in Lincoln, California, focused on changing the conversation around mental health.
-At the event, Threets commented “Now we’re saying it’s OK to not be OK.
-You are not alone.”

-On June 26th, 2025, Threets announced that he had written his first book, a children's book titled I'm So Happy You're Here: A Celebration of Library Joy.
-It is illustrated by Lorraine Nam and will be published by Penguin Books.
+On May 10, 2025, Threets headlined an event organized by California’s Live Beyond campaign in Lincoln Public Library in Lincoln, California, focused on changing the conversation around mental health.
+Later that year he announced that he had written his first book, a children's book titled I'm So Happy You're Here: A Celebration of Library Joy.
+It is illustrated by Lorraine Nam, and it was published by Penguin Books on February 3, 2026.
 Threets stated, “I love that the library kids are all on the cover and that she used so many vibrant colors.
 It shows how welcoming the library and the book are meant to be.”
-It will be released February 3rd, 2026.

 On September 29, 2025, PBS announced Threets would host a digital revival of Reading Rainbow, which debuted on October 4.

+In October 2025, Threets was interviewed live at the closing session of the 2025 American Association of School Librarians National Conference.
+In the interview, Threets spoke about his values, stating "I'm honored to be a librarian for PBS, to be a host for Reading Rainbow, to have the platform I have, but I would give it all up to fight for the people of Gaza, the people of Palestine, the people of Sudan, the people of Congo.
+It means the absolute world for me to fight for all these people to tell Jewish stories, to tell the stories of Ukraine, of Yemen, of Tigray.
+It's something that we all should do because we have a powerful voice.
+And for me, that's what I'm trying to amplify and just put so much more emphasis on because that's what I'm supposed to do."

+In February 2026, Threets released his debut picture book, I’m So Happy You’re Here: A Celebration of Library Joy (illustrated by Lorraine Nam) through Random House.

+On June 15, 2026, Threets and SimonKids announced that he will be writing a children's book series called Library Kids.
+The series will feature stories based on children Threets has met and engaged with while being a librarian.
+The first book, titled Grey and the Library Van, is set to release January 12, 2027.